 Low Testosterone Chattanooga, TN

-Testosterone is a hormone produced in the testicles that stimulates sperm production and libido in men.
+Testosterone is a hormone produced in the testicles that stimulate sperm production and libido in men.
 It also helps build muscle and bone mass.
 Testosterone stimulates your sex drive, and the ability to obtain and maintain an erection.
 Men may experience testosterone deficiency/hypogonadism leading to sexual side effects.
-Testosterone replacement therapy, when appropriately prescribed, can return your normal function.
+Testosterone replacement therapy by Dr. Shridharani in Chattanooga, TN, when appropriately prescribed, can return your normal function.

 Hypogonadism is syndrome defined as the failure of the testes to produce adequate levels of testosterone and sperm.
 Testosterone production peaks in early adulthood.
 By age 30, production begins to decline about 1% a year.
 A decrease in testosterone production is a normal consequence of aging.
 The good news is that the symptoms of hypogonadism are very common and easily treatable if the low testosterone is truly the cause.